AdamPaternostro/Azure-Spark-Livy/README.md

 # Azure-Spark-Livy
-Run a job in Spark 2.x with HDInsight and submit the job through Livy
+Run a job in Spark 2.x with HDInsight and submit the job through Livy.
+The full code is in the zip and the scala files are above for easy reference.

 ## Steps to run this script:
 1 - Create a Azure Data Lake Storage account